gabriellegall/dbt_netsuite/README.md

 ## Host, login and password
 The host, login and password information in the `profiles.yml` file are not hard coded.
 Instead, those are system variables that should be set locally before developing.
 When the models are deployed using GitHub Workflows, those variables are dynamically filled using the GitHub Secrets recorded in the cloud repository.

+## Testing
+When a pull request is opened or updated, the feature branch is tested automatically via a GitHub workflow.
+This test is executed using the defer-to-prod argument `--defer --state prod_run_artifacts`

+## Docker Hub
+When a pull request is approved, a Docker image of the Master repository is automatically built and pushed to Docker Hub.

+# GitHub Workflows
+Several GitHub workflows have been designed - some of which were mentionned previously.
+Here is the complete list:
+## Production run
+- **dbt_prod_regular_run**: regular workflow running dbt snapshot, tests and run.
+This workflow is typically designed to be executed hourly or daily.
+- **dbt_prod_full_reset**: exceptional workflow making a reset of the entire database.
+This workflow is designed to be executed manually exceptionally.

+## CI/CD
+- **dbt_prod_docker_upload**: update of the Docker image in Docker Hub.
+This workflow is automatically executed once a push command is executed to the Master branch.
+- **dbt_dev_test_schema**: dbt test of the feature branch.
+This workflow is automatically executed once a pull request is opened or updated.
+- **dbt_dev_drop_schema**: drop of the development schema of the feature branch.
+This workflow is automatically executed once a pull request is validated (closed).

+## Utility
+- **dbt_prod_artifacts_upload**: compile & upload of the dbt artifacts to GitHub, based on the Master branch.
+Those files can later be downloaded by any developer using the command `make refresh_artifacts`.
+Those files are generated and uploaded once a day.